engshahrad/AKSim/README.md

 ## How to use it?

 1. Set the simulation parameters which can be find in `RDT_Parameters.m`.
 A deeper change of settings requires you to modify the initial configurations in `RDT.m`.
 2. Run the simulation.
-There is no need to use MATLAB GUI, and you can directly run it using the following command:
+There is no need to use the MATLAB GUI, and you can directly run it using the following command:
 ```
 matlab -nodisplay -nosplash -nodesktop -r RDT
 ```